The concept of Hotel Revenue Management

 Hotel Revenue Management is about becoming the architect of your own fortune.
-The hotel room is a perishable product since the number of hotel rooms is limited.
+A hotel room is a perishable product, since the number of hotel rooms is limited.
 As a result, customer satisfaction and pricing remain the most important dynamic variables, which are subject to Hotel Revenue Management.
 It is all about balancing demand and capacity by forecasting prices for the purpose of maximizing the effectiveness of hotels’ resources.

-Arising from airlines’ yield management
+Origins: Arising from airlines’ yield management

-Practical use of Hotel Revenue Management
+Hotel Revenue Management in Practice

 This includes information about basic factors like: